Vanity publishing can be a misleading scam for today’s aspiring authors.

 As important as your book idea is to you, for plenty of predatory organizations like the vanity publishers that riddle the industry, it's nothing more than the chance to make a quick buck at your expense.

 Of course, not every publishing company is a vanity press, and there are plenty of legitimate ways to get your writing into the world.

-To avoid making the wrong choice, it’s important to understand as much about vanity presses and the vanity publishing practice as possible.
+To avoid making the wrong choice, it’s important to understand as much about the vanity publishing practice as possible.

-What exactly is a vanity press?
+What exactly is a vanity publisher?
 What’s appealing about vanity publishing?
 And how can you determine if a publishing company is or isn’t a vanity publisher?

 In this guide, we’ll cover everything you need to avoid scammy vanity publishing companies if you want to become an author, and show you better options instead.

-A vanity press uses the publishing model of charging authors to publish their book (either through money or book rights), often with unmet expectations and low quality publishing services.
+A vanity publishing company uses the publishing model of charging authors to publish their book (either through money or book rights), often with unmet expectations and low-quality publishing services.

 While a traditional publisher pays authors for the right to publish their work, a vanity press charges extortionate rates in exchange for a substandard end product that is unlikely to sell.

-So why would anyone succumb to the exploitation of a vanity press?
+So why would anyone succumb to the exploitation of a vanity publisher?